Skip to content

 logger.success(f"Grounding DINO detected {len(annotations)} objects.")

-This workflow focuses on the Skill itself: it provides a flexible, prompt-driven approach to object detection, useful for identifying and labeling objects in industrial vision pipelines without fixed class constraints.
+This skill provides a flexible, prompt-driven approach to object detection, useful for identifying and labeling objects in industrial vision pipelines without fixed class constraints.

 Running the Example